 "I was having problems remembering my lines and I would work on them for hours.
 It was absolute torture.
 I wanted to quit.
 I was so close to quitting."

-MJ: The Wire must have been very personal given your past, and all the stuff you saw growing up.
+MJ: The Wire must have been very emotional for you.
 How did that affect you on the set?

 SS: When The Wire comes along, I'm a bit conflicted: This is my first big long-term gig, but I'm playing a cop.
 I feel some residual feelings about cops from the way I was brought up and the things that I had experienced with cops growing up.
 And so now I gotta find a way to be an actress playing a cop as opposed to Sonja thinking she's a cop.
 The first year was the hardest, because I thought that I had healed completely from so much of that early childhood trauma that had occurred in my life.
 I was not expecting the kind of difficulty that I encountered.
 I was having problems remembering my lines and I would work on them for hours.
 I couldn't for the life of me understand why I was experiencing these sporadic freeze-ups.
 It was absolute torture.
 I wanted to quit.
 I was so close to quitting that show.
 It wasn't until the beginning of the second season—I just said, "Why don't you just ease up a little bit, just be professional.
 Maybe you're over-investing—maybe you're caring a little too much."
 So I just focused on being technically proficient.